Whitbread PLC Advances Share Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Whitbread PLC has announced the purchase of 1,000 of its ordinary shares as part of a share buy-back program initiated earlier in May 2025.
-The company intends to cancel these shares, which is part of a broader strategy to manage its capital structure.
-Since the start of the buy-back program, Whitbread has acquired over 4.4 million shares, impacting the total number of voting rights and potentially affecting shareholder interests.
+Whitbread PLC has announced the purchase of 1,000 of its ordinary shares as part of its ongoing share buy-back program, initiated on 1 May 2025.
+The company intends to cancel these shares, which is part of a broader strategy to manage its capital structure and potentially enhance shareholder value.
+Following this transaction, Whitbread holds 12,454,718 ordinary shares in treasury, with a total of 187,280,671 shares in issue.
+This move could impact the voting rights and shareholding structure, as the total number of voting rights will be 174,825,953.

-The most recent analyst rating on (GB:WTB) stock is a Hold with a £2800.00 price target.
-To see the full list of analyst forecasts on Whitbread stock, see the GB:WTB Stock Forecast page.

 Spark’s Take on GB:WTB Stock